memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md

 )
 ```

 Delete a vertex from the graph.
+When the first parameter to procedure is projected graph, vertex must exist also in projected graph.

 Return MGP_ERROR_IMMUTABLE_OBJECT if `graph` is immutable.
 Return MGP_ERROR_LOGIC_ERROR if `vertex` has edges.
 Return MGP_ERROR_SERIALIZATION_ERROR if `vertex` has been modified by another transaction.